zombeani/kjs_pollution_filters/README.md

 flammable.

 *salt crystal*
-slowly checks for nearby pollution in an 11x11x11 space, and when pollution is detected it removes a 3x3 chunk of it.
+slowly checks for nearby pollution and snow layers in an 11x11x11 space, and when they are detected it removes a 3x3 chunk of it.
 consumes itself on use.

 *cork block*